jolivain/glslsandbox-player/README.md

   Thanks to Sébastien Fagard and Vincent Stehlé for all their suggestions and interesting discussions.
 Thanks to Marouen Ghodhbane for the initial Wayland EGL support.
-Many thanks to http://glslsandbox.com/ authors and all its contributors.
+Thanks to Petr Cach and Santiago Mejia for the QNX support.
+Finally, many, many thanks to all http://glslsandbox.com/ authors and all its contributors.

   This glslsandbox-player code is distributed under the 2-Clause BSD